macedotavares/Glass-Dome/README.md

 Each of the three actions is triggered by a keyword (feel free to change those, by the way).

-- gdw (Webpage): It creates Wayback Machine snapshots of any URL passed to it and returns markdown links for both live and saved versions.
+- gdw (Webpage): It creates Archive.is snapshots of any URL passed to it.
+It also saves a self-contained html file to Dropbox and returns markdown links for both live and saved versions.
 If no URL is passed, it tries to detect the frontmost Safari tab.

 - gdi (Image): Gets selected image file (in Finder) and copies it to a folder in Dropbox (you have to set in the workflow's Environment Variables).
 Then, it returns a markdown image link to that file.
 You can pass it an optional description that will be used as alt-text.